 - Heat resistant drinking glasses or mugs

 - 1 750 ml bottle of red wine like Cabernet Sauvingnon or Shiraz

 - 1/2 cup Cointreau or other orange flavoured liqueur

-Serve warm or room temperature in fancy glasses
+- Serve warm or room temperature in heat resistant glasses or mugs

 - Garnish with a cinnamon stick and grapefruit wedges